Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/xmvZ.md

 All continuous attractors are normally hyperbolic, the zero flow leaves an infinite gap.
 <!-- (Can you say something on whether most CAs are normally hyperbolic?
 I have that intuition but do not know if it is fair) -->
 So they can all be decomposed
-We do not have a general expression for the decomposition though.
+We do not have a general expression for the decomposition, but show that it necessarily needs to exist.

 > 1. In Sect.
 4.1, line 213, it is vague how assuming an Euler integration with unit time step, the discrete-time RNN of (6) transforms to eq.
 (7).
 Is this transformation independent of the function f and matrix W in eq.
 (6)?